Patek Philippe – Simply the Finest Watches, Money Can Buy.

 We have here a rare and sought-after Patek Philippe dress watch, from horology’s most revered name, which is truly something of beauty, to wear, use, treasure and enjoy!
 This watch will also make an excellent investment and family heirloom piece.
 Even though Patek prices have risen dramatically in recent years, we feel fine examples such as this remain undervalued.
 As each year goes by and the world market for vintage watches expands, availability becomes more limited and so prices are surely destined to climb ever higher!

 A word about our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring them to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post sales care and service.
 This approach inevitably means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are a number of well-known stores in West London which are very successful, charging between two to three times the price you see here.
 We therefore consider our prices to be fair, given the quality of watches we have to offer.

-Please note we welcome part exchanges and offers of watches for sale.
+Please note, we also welcome part exchanges and offers of watches for sale.

 We are here, ready, available and awaiting your call!

 Finally, please enjoy some time spent viewing our other fine Vintage Gold Watches!